saiupadhyay/Mallow-For-ALL/README.md

 └── LICENSE

-🤝 Contributing
+## Contributing

-Contributions are welcome and encouraged.
+Contributions are welcome.

-1. Fork the repository
+- Fork the repository
-2. Create a new branch (feature/your-feature-name)
+- Create a feature branch (feature/your-feature-name)
-3. Commit your changes
+- Commit your changes
-4. Open a pull request
+- Open a pull request

-Please follow the project’s code of conduct and contribution guidelines.
+Please follow the project’s contribution guidelines and code of conduct.

-♿ Accessibility Commitment
+## Accessibility Commitment

 Accessibility is a core principle of Mallow for All.
-We aim to:
+The project aims to:

-- Follow WCAG guidelines where applicable
+- Follow relevant WCAG guidelines
-- Use inclusive language
+- Use clear and inclusive language
-- Design with diverse users in mind
+- Design with diverse users and assistive technologies in mind

-Feedback on accessibility improvements is always welcome.
+Suggestions and feedback related to accessibility are encouraged.

-📄 License
+## License

-This project is licensed under the MIT License (or update as appropriate).
+This project is licensed under the MIT License unless stated otherwise.

-📬 Contact
+## Contact

-For questions, ideas, or collaboration inquiries:
+For questions, ideas, or collaboration:

-- Email: your-email@example.com
+- **GitHub Issues:** Use the Issues tab in this repository

-- GitHub Issues: Use the Issues tab in this repository
+- **Email:** your-email@example.com